tanmaybhardwaj/hands-on-machine-learning/Chapter-01/solutions.md

       notion to create a labeled dataset for an algorithm to learn from.

  9. What is an online learning system?
+    - An online learning system learns from new data on-the-fly.
+As a result, the system is trained incrementally either by using one example at a time or using a mini-batch approach.
+This keeps each learning step cheap and memory efficient.

  10. What is out-of-core learning?
+     - Out-of-core learning is used when a dataset is too large to fit into a computer's memory.
+The algorithm loads part of the data, runs a training step, then repeats the process until it has run on all the data.

  11. What type of algorithm relies on a similarity measure to make predictions?
+     - Instance-based learning algorithms use a measure of similarity to generalize to new cases.
+In an instance-based learning system, the algorithm learns the examples by heart, then uses the similarity measure to generalize.

  12. What is the difference between a model parameter and a model hyperparameter?
+     - A hyperparameter is a parameter of the learning algorithm, not the model.
+For example, in a simple linear regression problem our model is parameterized by theta which is a vector of weights.
+In order to find the best values for theta we have a cost function which is run repeatedly by the gradient descent algorithm.
+Gradient descent has a hyperparameter called alpha which is the learning rate of the algorithm.
+       Hyperparameter is a parameter for the learning algorithm, not of a model.

  13. What do model-based algorithms search for?
 What is the most common strategy they use to succeed?
 How do they make predictions?
+     - The goal for a model-based algorithm is to be able to generalize to new examples.
+To do this, model based algorithms search for optimal values for the model's parameters, often called theta.
+This searching, or "learning", is what machine learning is all about.
+Model-based system learn by minimizing a cost function that measures how bad the system is at making predicitons on new data, plus a penalty for model complexity if the model is regularized.
+To make a prediction, a new instance's features are fed into a hypothesis function which uses the minimized theta found by repeatedly running the cost function.

  14. Can you name four of the main challenges in Machine Learning?